 Red Bean Ice Cream with Cream Corn topped with chopped peanuts, grass jelly, and palm sugar syrup to resemble Ais Kacang, a popular Malaysian dessert.

 Spring is in the air!
 The weather was in the 40’s and 50’s this past week with lots of sunshine and the occasional rain.
 A lot of the snow has melted and we can finally see the ground.
-It is a mess out there, wet and soggy, but that is alright.
-It will eventually dry and green up…yay!
+It is a mess out there, wet and soggy, but no worries because it will eventually dry up.
 It has been a long winter and we are so ready for warmer weather.
 The boys are also looking forward to spring break coming up real soon. 🙂

 Ice cream is slowly making a comeback as I see it popping up here and there in the blogosphere.
 Ro-Ri San bought me an ice cream maker last fall which has been sitting on the shelf until I made Coconut Banana Ice Cream in February.
 I was pleasantly surprised at how easy it was to make ice cream with the ice cream maker.
 Best of all, it was so delicious and I could add whatever ingredients took my fancy.

 Growing up in Malaysia, we had some tropical flavors that are not easily found here.
 They are red bean, sweet corn, taro, and even durian…yes durian!
 Known as the king of fruits in Southeast Asia, those who love durians (and many do) use them in their cooking, from curries to dessert.
 No, I did not add durian to this ice cream or I will end up eating it all by myself.